Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] DFS Replication
 - [ ] File and Storage Services

 #### Q3.
-Which type ot DNS record is most commonly used in a forward lookup zone to resolve a host name to a specific IP address?
+Which type of DNS record is most commonly used in a forward lookup zone to resolve a hostname to a specific IP address?

 - [ ] an MX record
 - [x] an A record